Skip to Content

 Can I Apply for Asylum Even if I Was Convicted of a Crime?

 Yes, you can still apply for asylum even if you were convicted of a crime.
-However, depending on the severity of the crime, your asylum application can get denied.
+However, depending on the severity of the crime, your asylum application can be denied.
+Legal representation is important in these scenarios, as attorneys can assess the implications of past convictions and help construct a strategy focused on retaining your eligibility for asylum where possible.

 Applying for asylum?
 Call Yekrangi & Associates at (949) 478-4963 to schedule a consultation.
 Our Orange County asylum lawyers have years of experience in the asylum process.